amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 Enabling the parallel execution of multiple circuits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Where supported by the backend of the Amazon Braket service, the remote device can be used to execute batches
+Where supported by the backend of the Amazon Braket service, the remote device can be used to execute multiple
-of quantum circuits in parallel.
+quantum circuits in parallel.
 To unlock this feature, instantiate the device using the ``parralel=True`` argument:

->>> remote_device = qml.device('braket.aws.qubit', device_arn=..., wires=..., s3_destination_folder=..., parallel=True)
+>>> remote_device = qml.device('braket.aws.qubit', [... ,] parallel=True)

-The details of the parallelization scheme depend on the PennyLane version you use, as well as your AWS account details.
+The details of the parallelization scheme depend on the PennyLane version you use, as well as your AWS account specifications.

-For example, since PennyLane v0.13 the parallel execution of circuits created during the computation of gradients is supported.
+For example, PennyLane 0.13.0 and higher supports the parallel execution of circuits created during the computation of gradients.
-Gradients are usually required for the optimization of quantum circuits.

-In other words, just by creating the remote device with the ``parallel=True`` option, your optimization pipelines
+Just by creating the remote device with the ``parallel=True`` option, this feature is automatically used which can
-should run a lot faster.
+lead to significant speedups of your optimization pipeline.

+The number of circuits that can be executed in parallel depends on the
+number of workers. !TODO: is this exposed?!

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~